jmutai/k8s-pre-bootstrap/README.md

 - All variables and list of hosts are collected in one file inventory (see example `inventory\example.standXXX.yml`).
 - Main playbook `k8s_setup.yml` is divided into three stages (each of which is represented by a separate role): `OS prepare`, `Kubernetes setup` and `HA setup`.
 Each of which can be performed separately (or not performed).
 This can be regulated by variables in inventory (see example `inventory\example.standXXX.yml`) and tags.
 - Each step in each of the three stages can be performed separately (or not performed).
 This can be regulated by variables in inventory (see example `inventory\example.standXXX.yml`) and tags.
-- Stage `OS prepare` helps to prepare the server operating system and can be used not only for servers intended for the Kubernetes, but also for auxiliary servers (group `others`) included in this stand, for example, DNS, NTP, etc.
+- Stage `OS prepare` helps to prepare the server operating system and can be used not only for servers intended for the Kubernetes, but also for auxiliary servers (group `auxiliary`) included in this stand, for example, DNS, NTP, etc.
 - Stage `Kubernetes Setup` OS prepare for K8S, setup container runtime and install k8s packages.
-- Stage `HA Setup` installation and configuration of keepalived and haproxy.
+- Stage `HA Setup` installation and configuration of `keepalived` and `haproxy`.
 - Support for various Linux distributions is implemented by adding a tasklists whose names are given by ansible facts `os_distrib_version`, `os_family_version`, `os_distrib` and `os_family` (see `k8s_setup.yml`). **Attention!** Some tasks for some Linux distributions are not currently implemented, for example `Config Access Control system (SELinux, AppArmor, parsec)`, and are left as a stub (see `roles/os-prepare/tasks/config_ac_astralinux.yml`).

 ## Playbooks